 Every student is required to have books, tools, uniforms, and other equipment appropriate for his or her program of study.
 Some programs require students to purchase tools which are also useful in the student's employment following graduation.
-All books required may be purchased from the College's Bookstores.
+All required consumable books and workbooks may be purchased from the College's Bookstores.